smashse/playbook/HOWTO/ELASTIC/README.md

 # Multipass + Microk8s + Elasticsearch, Kibana, Filebeat and Metricbeat

-This POC demonstrates the process of deploying an observability stack focused on Elastcsearch, Kibana and Beats deployed in a Kubernetes cluster using Microk8s and in instances created with Multipass.
+This POC demonstrates the process of deploying an observability stack focused on Elasticsearch, Kibana and Beats deployed in a Kubernetes cluster using Microk8s and instances created with Multipass.

 ## Install Multipass